Bobby Phelan @Bobby.phelan.iv

 I was born and raised in Houston Texas, right off of Airline and I-45.
 My parents come from a huge family made up of Vietnamese immigrants, and I am part of the first generation born here in America.
 I also have an older brother to whom I look up to, even though we fought constantly as children.

 We grew up very modestly, aka, poor.
 My family first owned a chain of convenience stores, and my mother owned and operated a nail salon.
 Yes, I know that's very stereotypical, but honestly, they were damn good at it.
-I remember when I was little, my father would drive an hour to Galveston for our convenience store, and then drive all the way back up to the Cypress area to pick me up from Day Care.
-Till this day, I contribute my strong work ethic to both my parents.
+I remember when I was little, my father would drive an hour to Galveston for our convenience store and then drive all the way back up to the Cypress area to pick me up from daycare.
+To this day, I contribute my strong work ethic to both my parents.

 As I got older, my mother continued to hustle hard at the nail shop and my dad sold our convenience store to work for Schlumberger.
 He spent 25 years there before retiring.

 My education was pretty normal.
 I was an active kid in High School where I ran track, awesomely, and played tennis, terribly.
 My parents did not heavily focus on athleticism or sports even though I craved it much as a child.
-After high school, I went to UT Austin for College where I discovered yoga for stress relief for studying.
+After high school, I went to UT Austin for college where I discovered yoga for stress relief for studying.
 Upon graduating, I moved back to Houston and started a career in the medical field as a dental assistant at a pediatric dental office.
-I know, more asian stereotypes.

-From there I worked around from place to place until I eventually worked up to being a part owner of a Free Standing Ambulatory Surgical Center.
+From there I worked around from place to place until I eventually worked up to being a part-owner of a Free-Standing Ambulatory Surgical Center.
 I worked in dental for over ten years, and the truth is, I was very unhappy with this career.
-After fighting with myself for a very long time, I finally pushed aside my pride and decided to quit dental to do something different with my life
+After fighting with myself for a very long time, I finally pushed aside my pride and decided to quit dental to do something different and more fulfilling with my life.

 Then, in April of 2019, after talking about it for a really long time, we decided to finally take the plunge and open Loveland Yoga.